SanPollo/PCWGotekMod/README.md

 ## Why?

-As explained in [Fabrizio Di Vittorio's blog](https://fabriziodivittorio.blogspot.com/2018/05/installazione-gotek-su-amstrad-pcw-9512.html), when CP/M is booted, it attempts to detect the type of drive it is running on.
+As explained in Fabrizio's blog, when CP/M is booted, it attempts to detect the type of drive it is running on.
 This is done by stopping the drive motor, and asking the floppy controller to check the status for drive A until it reports that the drive is not ready.
 As Goteks ignore the motor signal, and always report the drive as ready, the boot process halts until the disk is eject and re-inserted.

 <br>

 ## How?

-As both signals are in negated logic, using one of the 74LS32 logic IC's OR gate ensures that the output is low only when both inputs are low.
+As both signals are in negated logic, using one of the 74LS32's OR gates ensures that the output is low only when both inputs are low.

-A single jumper chooses if the Gotek is drive A or drive B.
+A single jumper chooses whether the Gotek is detected as drive A or drive B.

 ### Files